Medcards.org

 The penalties for marijuana-related offenses in Alabama can be severe.
 In addition to the penalties mentioned for possession and cultivation, the sale, distribution, or trafficking of marijuana is also illegal.
 The penalties for these offenses can range from imprisonment for a period of two to 99 years, along with fines ranging from $25,000 to $1 million.
 It is important to note that these penalties can vary depending on the specific circumstances of the offense.

-In Alabama, only qualified physicians can prescribe medical marijuana.
+In Alabama, only qualified physicians can recommend medical marijuana.
 These physicians must be licensed by the Alabama Medical Cannabis Commission and have completed the necessary training and certification.
 The Compassion Act outlines the qualifying conditions for medical marijuana use, which include conditions such as cancer, epilepsy, chronic pain, and PTSD, among others.
 Patients who meet the criteria can consult with a qualified physician to determine if medical marijuana is a suitable treatment option for their condition.

 No, smoking marijuana in public is illegal in Alabama.